ERZDBA1/java-snowflake-id-generator/README.md

 - **Custom Epoch Support**: Allows setting a custom epoch start time.
 - **Optimized Performance**: High throughput achieved through efficient synchronization using Compare-And-Swap (CAS), minimizing contention and ensuring fast, reliable concurrent ID generation.

+## Strategies

+- **Clock Backward Handling**: The program requires monotonically increasing timestamps to ensure ID uniqueness.
+If a clock rollback occurs (e.g., due to NTP), a 50 ms tolerance is allowed; beyond this, an exception is thrown, otherwise, it waits until the timestamp matches or exceeds the last recorded value.
+- **Sequence Overflow Handling**: For sequence overflow within a single millisecond, the strategy is to wait for the next timestamp.

 ## ID Structure

 | Component      | Bits  | Description                                             |